 The Corporation has in place a stock option plan (the "Option Plan") and a performance and restricted share unit plan (the "PR Plan").
-There were no options or awards outstanding under either the Option Plan or the PR Plan as at December 31, 2021.
-As of the date of this Annual Information form, there are no options outstanding under the Option Plan and an aggregate of 331,795 restricted share units ("RSUs") outstanding under the PR Plan, each of which entitles the holder thereof to receive one common share of the Corporation following the vesting thereof, all in accordance with the terms and subject to the conditions set out in the PR Plan.
+As of the date of this Annual Information Form, there are no options outstanding under the Option Plan and an aggregate of 291,587 restricted share units ("RSUs") and 7,101 dividend equivalent units ("DEUs") outstanding under the PR Plan, each of which entitles the holder thereof to receive one common share of the Corporation following the vesting thereof, all in accordance with the terms and subject to the conditions set out in the PR Plan.
+The Option Plan and the PR Plan are each appended to the Corporation's management information circular dated May 26, 2022, a copy of which is available for review under the Corporation's SEDAR profile at www.sedar.com.